listener-js/listener/docs/README.md

 ## Low-level goals

-Prescribe a simple API for defining class instance-based event listeners.

-Turn existing functions into listeners with minimal changes to call or implementation.
+Prescribe a simple API for turning normal class instance functions into event listeners, with minimal changes to call or implementation.

-Each listener receives an array containing a listener id call stack from newest to oldest (e.g. `["callee.listener", "caller.listener"]`), in addition to any identifiers appended programmatically.
+Each listener receives an array of strings as its first argument.
+This array contains a listener id call stack from newest to oldest (e.g. `["callee.listener", "caller.listener"]`), in addition to any identifiers appended programmatically.

 Listeners never explicitly depend on each other outside of `devDependencies` for types.